 By similar token, The House That Jack Built is a catalogue of scenes in which Matt Dillon kills people.
 In all but the last scenario, the victims are women.
 During his discussions with Bruno Ganz, Dillon remonstrates about how stupid and gullible women are.
 There is even a chapter with Riley Keough, whom Dillon refers to as his sole relationship, where he takes delight in nicknaming her ‘Simple’ and much of the scene involves him berating her for her stupidity before killing her.

-During these scenes, von Trier inserts a stretch of dialogue where Dillon berates Keough about why it is always the man’s fault – “it is like you are some sort of wandering guilty person without even having harmed a single kitten … women are always the victims and men they are always the criminals”, which is something that well and truly disappears down into Red Pill territory.
+During these scenes, von Trier inserts a stretch of dialogue where Dillon berates Keough about why it is always the man’s fault – “it is like you are some sort of wandering guilty person without even having harmed a single kitten … women are always the victims and men they are always the criminals”, which is something that well and truly disappears into Red Pill territory.
 Just as much as was the case with Antichrist, you feel like The House That Jack Built is an opportunity where von Trier is unleashing a lot of pent up anger against the women he previously regarded as saintly.
+The subsequent The Kingdom: Exodus (2022) also featured a character on the end of false sexual harassment claims.

 Like Nymphomaniac, The House That Jack Built is not a plot so much as a series of individual chapters illustrating incidents from Jack’s life.
 (In either film, you could fairly much view the chapters in any order).
 The film is shot in the same handheld widescreen look that von Trier employed on Breaking the Waves and comes without any musical score (apart from during the interludes in between chapters).